LARAsuite/lara-R/README.rst

 lara-R
 =======

-A collection of useful R scripts for evaluation and visualisation of high-throughput experiments
+A collection of useful R scripts for evaluation and visualisation of high-throughput experiments.

 Installation of lara-R scripts
 _______________________________

+  *

 Installation of required packages